kees-/mk-1d-antiblue-syntax/README.md

 # M.K.
 EXTRA
-###### \*Deleted at 320k\*
-Amid all the controversy, your favorite syntax is back!
+Amid controversy...
 ## Monokai | One Dark | Anti-Blue | Syntax Theme

-A personalized Atom syntax for the One Dark theme, using a [Monokai Vivid syntax](https://github.com/AshPowell/monokai-one-dark-vivid-syntax) as the baseline.
+Atom syntax for the One Dark theme, using [Monokai Vivid syntax](https://github.com/AshPowell/monokai-one-dark-vivid-syntax) as baseline.

-🏰 Teal gang 💪💪 Blue gang 🙅‍♀️🚮

 ---